linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 Source: Bloomberg Financial Markets

 When a haircut is included, the amount the customer is willing to lend is reduced by a given percentage of the security's market value.
 In this case, the collateral is  $102\%$  of the amount being lent.
 This percentage appears in the box labeled "COLLATERAL" in the upper left-hand corner of the screen.
-Accordingly, to determine the amount being lent, we divide the note's full price of  $1,044,843.75 by 1.02 to obtain$ 1,024,356.62 which is labeled "SETTLEMENT MONEY" located on the right-hand side of the screen.
+Accordingly, to determine the amount being lent, we divide the note's full price of  \$1,044,843.75 by 1.02 to obtain\$ 1,024,356.62 which is labeled "SETTLEMENT MONEY" located on the right-hand side of the screen.
 Suppose the repo rate in this transaction is  $1.83\%$ .
-Then, the dealer would agree to deliver the Treasury notes for  $1,024,356.62 and repurchase the same securities for$ 1,024,408.69 the next day.
-The $52.07 difference between the "sale" price of  $1,024,356.62 and the repurchase price of$ 1,024,408.69 is the dollar interest on the financing.
+Then, the dealer would agree to deliver the Treasury notes for  \$1,024,356.62 and repurchase the same securities for\$ 1,024,408.69 the next day.
+The \$52.07 difference between the "sale" price of  \$1,024,356.62 and the repurchase price of\$ 1,024,408.69 is the dollar interest on the financing.
 Using a repo rate of  $1.83\%$  and a repo term of 1 day, the dollar interest is calculated as shown below:

 $$
 \$ 52.07 = \$ 1,024,356.62 \times 0.0183 \times (1 / 360)